The best flashgun in 2024: the best strobe units for Canon cameras, Nikon and more

 Bounce and swivel

-A bounce and swivel head enables you to bounce the light off ceilings and walls, for a softer and more natural-looking lighting effect.
+A bounce and swivel head lets you bounce the light off ceilings and walls, for a softer and more natural-looking lighting effect.
 Typically, you’ll get 0-90 degrees of vertical bounce and up to 180 degrees of lateral swivel in both directions, to the left and right.
 Some flashguns offer more generous vertical bounce, from slightly downward for extreme close-ups to slightly rear-facing.
 For the latter, you can also swivel the head through 180 degrees and then apply vertical bounce.

 Catchlight card